Wheatgrass is got from the young grass of triticum aestivum – wheat plant.

 We often see our dogs trying to eat grass when they are playing or walking outdoors.
 This is a throwback to their ancestors – the wolves.
-Dogs crave for the minerals found in grass when they are sick.
+Dogs crave the minerals found in the grass when they are sick.

 Grass helps to soothe upset stomachs.
 Wolves out in the wild capture and eat herbivores whose stomachs are full of grass and other greenery.

 Feeding your pets with homegrown wheatgrass is a good addition to their daily diet.

 Organically and hygienically grown wheatgrass is free of pesticides and other chemicals.
 It is safe for our pets to eat and full of vitamins.
 Store-bought pet goods are often lacking in nutrients.